 Getting ready for winter is one of the most stressful times for homeowners.
-No matter how careful you are, something is bound to go wrong leaving your finances drained.
-Thermostats are working overtime this time of year.
-High heating costs a lot, but there are ways to make sure your bills stay as low as possible this winter.
+No matter how careful you are, something is bound to go wrong, leaving your finances drained.
+Thermostats are working overtime this time of year, and high heating costs a lot, but there are ways to make sure your bills stay as low as possible this winter.
 Be prepared for those unexpected and unpleasant surprises.

 Give the below items some TLC before they give up on you and you end up needing to get them fixed at a premium price.
 Here are five common mistakes to avoid when heating your home this winter.

 The seals around your windows are sensitive to temperature changes, wet conditions, and wind.
 Make sure that you get them checked before the winter kicks in, and keep an eye on them.
 Damaged seals around the windows and doors can increase your heating bills and leave your home cold.
 You can get them replaced for cheap by a local professional.

 If you rely on electric heaters in different rooms, they are likely to give up.
 We all have that cold area in our home that is too far from the central heating radiator, and we want to keep warm.
 Electric heaters and other small appliances need to be tested to ensure they are safe and don’t leave you without lighting.
 You could end up with a huge bill or even worse cause an electrical fire that will cost you even more.

 It’s essential to get your heating, and air conditioning checked before the cold weather arrives.
 Preparing your air conditioner for winter can save you a lot of hassle and money.
 Get it serviced every year, and get a safety check to make sure your air conditioning will provide you with the right level of comfort.
 If your home suffers from dampness in the cold months, you might want to ask your heating professional to change the location and settings to suit your needs better.